Records with Sonobeat in 1967

 The master instrumental tracks from the first South Canadian Overflow session with Sonobeat

-In October and December 1967, South Canadian Overflow records six original songs with Sonobeat: Psychodelic, Silent Night Blues (that, if we can use the title as a clue, may be the only "holiday" song recorded by Sonobeat, although the instrumental bed itself has no "holiday" vibe to it), Why Even Try, and three unidentified instrumental tracks.
-The October SCO sessions are recorded at the Swingers Club in north Austin and the December session is recorded at the legendary Vulcan Gas Company in downtown Austin.
-In both cases, although recorded at night clubs, the recordings are made in private, rather than before live audiences.
+South Canadian Overflow makes it inaugural public appearance on September 9, 1967, playing the "Rock for Bach" benefit fundraiser for Austin community radio KFMA-FM.
+In October and December '67, the band records six original songs with Sonobeat: Psychodelic, Silent Night Blues (that, if we can use the title as a clue, may one of only two "holiday" songs recorded by Sonobeat, although the instrumental bed itself has no "holiday" vibe to it), Why Even Try, and three unidentified instrumental tracks.
+The October SCO sessions are recorded at Swingers Club in north Austin and the December session is recorded at the legendary Vulcan Gas Company in downtown Austin.
+In both cases, although recorded at night clubs, the recordings are made when the clubs are closed to the public, rather than before live audiences.
 Sonobeat co-founders Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) are general manager and rock 'n' roll deejay, respectively, at Austin's KAZZ-FM, and they have enlisted the station's chief engineer, Bill Curtis, to design and build a portable 6-channel stereo audio mixer for Sonobeat.
-Curtis engineers the South Canadian Overflow sessions, recording to a half-inch 2-track Ampex 354 tape deck through the portable, battery-powered mixer he's put together.
-All six tracks remain incomplete; no vocals are ever overdubbed, despite the fact that SCO has a great lead singer in Chuck Bakandi.
+Curtis engineers the South Canadian Overflow sessions, recording to a quarter-inch 2-track Ampex 354 tape deck through the portable, battery-powered mixer he's put together.
+All six tracks remain incomplete; no vocals are ever overdubbed, despite the fact that SCO has a great lead singer in Bakondi.

-S CO is so popular with Austin's hippie community and high school teens that it often earns a remarkable $1,500 a performance, a truly substantial amount in 1967 (equal to over $10,750 in 2016 dollars).
-SCO features Debby Hendershott, Bobby Lynn Shehorn, John Inmon, Donny Dolan, and Chuck Bakandi.
+South Canadian Overflow is so popular with Austin's hippie community and high school teens that it often earns a remarkable $1,500 a performance, a truly substantial amount in 1967 (equal to over $12,500 in current dollars).
+SCO features Debby Hendershott, Bobby Lynn Shehorn, John Inmon, Donnie Dolan, and Chuck Bakondi.
 The band's manager is Austin radio deejay Art Kettlehut.
-John Inmon's brother, Jim, is the band's sound man.
-Bobby and John are later members of Plymouth Rock, who record a Sonobeat 45 RPM single release in 1969.
+John Inmon's brother, Jim, is the band's sound man. in 1969, Donnie and John will join Plymouth Rock, who record a Sonobeat 45 RPM single released the same year.

 Debby Hendershott: rhythm guitar and vocals